spencertipping/wumber/frontier.md

   + Trace capacitance/impedance: integrate layout and design
   + Live-test hardware driver for unknown circuits
   + Fast approximation > slow detail; we can always export to SPICE
+  + `n+1`-D dual contouring for implicit time-stepped FEA
+  + Circuits as constraint systems to be minimized